 - Be a courteous driver.
 Don’t make obscene gestures, don’t tailgate, and avoid making eye contact with an aggressive driver.
 And use your horn sparingly since even a polite honk can be misinterpreted and quickly escalate a situation.

-If you or someone you love were injured in an auto accident as a result of another motorist’s aggressive or reckless driving, an experienced Denver auto accident lawyer can help you understand your rights and discuss your options for recovering the compensation you deserve.
+If you or someone you love were injured in an auto accident as a result of another motorist’s aggressive or reckless driving, our trusted car accident attorneys can help you understand your rights and discuss your options for recovering the compensation you deserve.